How to Safely Use Your Neti Pot and Perform Ritual Nasal Cleansings

 What is Naegleria Fowleri?

 Naegleria fowleri, which also goes by N. Fowleri, is a one-celled amoeba found in warm bodies of water as well as soil.
-It’s actually quite common and recently it’s been found in some drinking water supplies in the United States.
-However, it is commonly found worldwide.
-The CDC reports in 2008, 13 Muslims in Pakistan contracted Primary Amebic Meningoencephalitis caused by N. fowleri.
+It’s actually quite common but often left undisturbed.
+It recently found its way to New Orleans drinking water.
+In 2008, The CDC reported that 13 Muslims in Pakistan contracted Primary Amebic Meningoencephalitis caused by N. fowleri.
 In these cases their religion was critical in causality as Muslims take part in ritual ablution, cleansing of the nostrils with water.
 The amoeba enters the nasal cavity and is drawn to brain where its presence leads to Primary Amebic Meningoencephalitis which thus far has proven fatal in all cases.
 However, even when the amoeba is found in a water supply, steps can make the water viable for nasal rinsing and ritual cleansing.

 Use Distilled Water to Safely Use Your Neti Pot